-Imagine living for days, weeks, even months in a shelter where your home is a kennel surrounded by rows of other kennels and lots of unfamiliar barking dogs.
-There might be sadness and confusion if the dog was given up by its previous family.
-Maybe it was living as a stray, struggling to survive on the streets.
-The animal may have lived with an abusive or neglectful owner.
+Imagine living for days, weeks, even months in a shelter where your home is a kennel surrounded by rows of other kennels and unfamiliar, barking dogs.

 Then one day, everything changes.
-Someone new comes to the shelter and takes him or her home.
+Someone new comes to the shelter and takes you home.
 All the surroundings, the people, and perhaps other pets inside the new home are new and confusing.
 The routine is completely different.

-The shelter can tell you what type of food the dog has been eating and alert you to any allergies.
-If you decide to change the food, do so gradually so you don’t upset the digestive system.
+The shelter can tell you what type of food your dog has been eating and alert you to any allergies.
+If you decide to change their food, do so gradually so you don’t upset their digestive system.
 Stock up on appropriate treats for training and rewards.

 Purchase tags for the collar and decide if you want to use a microchip.
 Get a sturdy leash and a properly fitting harness.